mikecinnamon/MLearning/[ML-06] Example - The churn model.md

 In 8]: df['score'] = clf.predict_proba(X)[:, 1]
 ```

-Note that we have added the scores as a column to our data set, which is just an option, since we can manage it as a separate vector.
+Note that we have added the scores as a column to our data set, which is just an option, since we can also manage it as a separate vector.
 The actual class and the predictive score are now the last two columns in `df`.

 ```
 In [9]: df[['churn', 'score']]